This article reviews Murder and the Reasonable Man: Passion and Fear in the Criminal Courtroom, by Cynthia Lee (2003).

 Scholarly Commons Citation

 Nourse, Victoria, "Upending Status: A Comment on Switching, Inequality, and the Idea of the Reasonable Person" (2004).
 Georgetown Law Faculty Publications and Other Works.
-Paper 993.
+993.